3 KPIs to help benchmark your fleet vehicle telematics data

 Other KPIs for tracking safety in a fleet business include:

-Number of speeding events per month.
+- The number of speeding events per month.

-Number of events involving mobile phone use or fatigue.
+- The number of events involving mobile phone use or fatigue.

 2) Efficiency KPIs

 Fleet enterprises trying to improve efficiency can apply this in several ways.
 One example is fuel consumption levels.
 A high cost for any fleet operation, fuel use can be monitored and optimised in the following way:

 An average fleet truck uses 60 litres per 100 kilometres.
 If a business wants to improve this by 20 per cent, 48 litres per 100 kilometres becomes the new fuel consumption aim (60 divided by 100 multiplied by 20).

 With telematics, managers can improve route planning and reduce journey times through real-time fleet management.
 They can also monitor braking and truck idling to analyse where most fuel is wasted and use this data to reduce overall consumption.